 To adapt Stuart Hall’s phrase, the question of Covid “is an extremely important terrain of struggle and contestation”.
-There is not just one way for a society to deal with the virus, and cultural convictions (freedom, safety, self-responsibility, solidarity) are at the heart of the debate of how to react.
+There is not just one way for a society to deal with a virus, and cultural convictions (freedom, safety, self-responsibility, solidarity) were at the heart of the debate of how to react.
 While the virus exists as a biological agent, a society’s response to the virus is formed by the unwritten rules of the community as much as by its material restraints.
 However, within today’s cultures, there is never a full consensus on what these rules should be.
-Political parties argue about the right course to take, companies demand support, and sometimes members of the public take to the street to protest against the powers that be.
+Political parties argued about the right course to take, companies demanded support, and sometimes members of the public took to the street to protest against the powers that be.
 Hall describes “the field of culture” as “a sort of constant battlefield”.
 9

-There seem to be a lot of battlefields these days, new protests and riots flashing across TV screens almost every single day, competing for attention with the horrors of a real war.
+There seem to be a lot of battlefields these days, new protests and riots appear in people’s feeds almost every single day, competing for attention with the horrors of a real war.
 It’s easy to lose track of what they are all about.
 While each of these events has its own specific context and its own specific trajectory, and while not every individual action within such events can be explained culturally, most of the action we see has its roots in a struggle about culture, asking pertinent questions like these:

 Whose culture shall be the official one and whose shall be subordinated?
 What cultures shall be regarded as worthy of display and which shall be hidden?
 Whose history shall be remembered and whose forgotten?
 What images of social life shall be projected and which shall be marginalized?
 What voices shall be heard and which be silenced?
 Who is representing whom and on what basis?
 10

-A recent example of such a struggle over culture, and of the actual battlefields that can ensue from this, is the case of the Robert E. Lee monument in Charlottesville, Virginia.
-As some of you might remember, in August 2017, around twenty people were struck by a vehicle driven into a group of people protesting against a ‘Unite the Right’ rally, just a block away from the Lee monument; one of those struck by the car, 32-year-old Heather Heyer, died as a consequence.
+A good example of such a struggle over culture, and of the actual battlefields that can ensue from this, is the case of the Robert E. Lee monument in Charlottesville, Virginia, which caused quite a storm on social media at the time.
+In August 2017, around twenty people were struck by a vehicle driven into a group of people protesting against a ‘Unite the Right’ rally, just a block away from the Lee monument; one of those struck by the car, 32-year-old Heather Heyer, died as a consequence.
 The driver of the car, who took part in the ‘Unite the Right’ rally earlier, was later to be convicted of murder.